tds333/stdconfigparser/docu/description.rst

 Sometimes you need a little bit more than a simple string as a value.
-The ConfigParser provides converter functions for you for the most basic types like: int, bool, float usable by parser.getInt(), parser.getfloat() and parser.getboolean() function.
+The ConfigParser provides converter functions for you for the most basic types like: int, bool, float usable by parser.getint(), parser.getfloat() and parser.getboolean() function.
 If you use these functions the value will be converted for you as specified.
 And yes by using converters you can really do a lot.
 Still keeping the